 Enjoy!
 Give us feedback!
 And, thanks for listening!

-If you'd like to continue discussing How mind mapping fits your productivity system from this episode, please click here to leave a comment down below (this jumps you to the bottom of the post).
+If you'd like to continue discussing our holiday gift guide 2020 selections from this episode, please click here to leave a comment down below (this jumps you to the bottom of the post).

 In this Cast